Strategy sells BTC for the first time in four years.

 Welcome to the second edition of The Consolidation.
 The past two weeks brought Strategy’s first Bitcoin sale in four years, UTXO Management’s debut as the first institution to stake Bitcoin on Stacks, the CFTC’s approval of the first U.S.-regulated BTC perpetual, and fresh Layer 2 design from Burak’s Cube.
 As always, we welcome your feedback as we refine future editions.

-Six headlines shaping the Bitcoin landscape over the past two weeks.
+Five headlines shaping the Bitcoin landscape over the past two weeks.

-Strategy sells 32 BTC for $2.5M in late May — its first Bitcoin sale in four years
+Strategy sells 32 BTC for $2.5M in late May, its first Bitcoin sale in four years

 Why it matters: Marking its first Bitcoin sale in four years, Strategy sold 32 BTC for $2.5M at an average price of $77,135, with proceeds supporting distributions on its preferred stock amid a recent price correction.
-Observers read it as a measured liquidity move by the largest corporate holder — prioritizing shareholder returns while the core treasury stays intact.
+Observers read it as a measured liquidity move by the largest corporate holder, prioritizing shareholder returns while the core treasury stays intact.

 Burak unveils Cube, a Bitcoin L2 combining Ark-style exits, BitVM disputes, and a programmable VM